felixgpt2/my-portfolio-clean/README.md

 # Project description
-This is a html and css website it include anguages you’re proficient in.
+-This is a html and css website
+-it include anguages you’re proficient in.
-About Section: Shares a brief introduction about myself, my  passion, and what drives me.
+-About Section: Shares a brief introduction about myself, my  passion, and what drives me.
-Educational Background: Provide details of me education and include a downloadable CV.
+-Educational Background: Provide details of me education and include a downloadable CV.
-Interests: Share what excites me about tech and your professional interests.
+-Interests: Share what excites me about tech and your professional interests.
-Projects: Include links to your projects with brief descriptions.
+-Projects: Include links to your projects with brief descriptions.
-Contact Form: Make it easy for collaborators or employers to reach me.:
+-Contact Form: Make it easy for collaborators or employers to reach me.:

 # technologies used
 html5